metio/terraform-provider-k8s/docs/data-sources/kmm_sigs_x_k8s_io_module_v1beta1_manifest.md

 Required:

-- `driver` (String) driver is the name of the CSI driver that handles this volume.Consult with your admin for the correct name as registered in the cluster.
+- `driver` (String) driver is the name of the CSI driver that handles this volume.
+Consult with your admin for the correct name as registered in the cluster.

 Optional:

 - `fs_type` (String) fsType to mount.
-Ex. 'ext4', 'xfs', 'ntfs'.If not provided, the empty value is passed to the associated CSI driverwhich will determine the default filesystem to apply.
+Ex. 'ext4', 'xfs', 'ntfs'.
+If not provided, the empty value is passed to the associated CSI driver which will determine the default filesystem to apply.
-- `node_publish_secret_ref` (Attributes) nodePublishSecretRef is a reference to the secret object containingsensitive information to pass to the CSI driver to complete the CSINodePublishVolume and NodeUnpublishVolume calls.This field is optional, and  may be empty if no secret is required.
-If thesecret object contains more than one secret, all secret references are passed. (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--csi--node_publish_secret_ref))
+- `node_publish_secret_ref` (Attributes) nodePublishSecretRef is a reference to the secret object containing sensitive information to pass to the CSI driver to complete the CSI NodePublishVolume and NodeUnpublishVolume calls.
+This field is optional, and may be empty if no secret is required.
+If the secret object contains more than one secret, all secret references are passed. (see [below for nested schema](#nestedatt--spec--device_plugin--volumes--csi--node_publish_secret_ref))
-- `read_only` (Boolean) readOnly specifies a read-only configuration for the volume.Defaults to false (read/write).
+- `read_only` (Boolean) readOnly specifies a read-only configuration for the volume.
+Defaults to false (read/write).
-- `volume_attributes` (Map of String) volumeAttributes stores driver-specific properties that are passed to the CSIdriver.
+- `volume_attributes` (Map of String) volumeAttributes stores driver-specific properties that are passed to the CSI driver.
 Consult your driver's documentation for supported values.

 <a id="nestedatt--spec--device_plugin--volumes--csi--node_publish_secret_ref"></a>
 ### Nested Schema for `spec.device_plugin.volumes.csi.node_publish_secret_ref`

 Optional:

-- `name` (String) Name of the referent.This field is effectively required, but due to backwards compatibility isallowed to be empty.
-Instances of this type with an empty value here arealmost certainly wrong.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the referent.
+This field is effectively required, but due to backwards compatibility is allowed to be empty.
+Instances of this type with an empty value here are almost certainly wrong.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names